vttilv/moon-dev-ai-agents/README.md

 ### Shipped Features 📦

+- [x] 1/31 - added o3-mini to the model factory
 - [x] 1/31 - updated the chat agent, this is the agent i will use for all live streams to manage chat with ai
 - [x] 1/30 - created the chat agent to manage the live stream chat
 - [x] 1/30 - groq added & gemini added. new interface for handling the ever growing amount of ai's we have access to. src/models/README.md